periclesroalves/gcc-conair/README.md

       - {linking effectful calls: effectful functions may contain longjmps to the function that calls them, so every effectful call needs an abnormal edge to the dispatcher block.}.
-      - Fixing the SSA net.
+      - [Deprecated - replace this by the new algortith for multiple dispatcher blocks] Fixing the SSA net.
         - {How instrumentation breaks the SSA form: uses not dominated by a definition}.
         - {Why in fact definitions will never be skipped}.